bruceravel/demeter/documentation/Athena/plot/tabs.rst

 hand corner of :demeter:`athena`.
 This is highlighted in the following figure.

 In energy, you have the option of plotting |mu| (E) normalized or not and derivative or not.
-The red buttons on the left control how the current group is plotted.
+The orange buttons on the left control how the current group is plotted.
 The purple buttons on the right control how marked groups are plotted.
 For the current group, you also have the option of plotting the background function, the pre-edge line, or the post-edge